 Climate services involve the production, translation, transfer, and use of climate knowledge and information in climate-informed decision making and climate-smart policy and planning.
 Climate services ensure that the best available climate science to develop and evaluate adaptation strategies is effectively communicated with the commercial, governmental, and private businesses, agriculture, water, health, and other sectors, to develop and evaluate adaptation strategies.
 Easily accessible, timely, and decision-relevant scientific information can help society to cope with current climate variability and limit the economic and social damage caused by climate-related disasters.
 Climate services also allow society to build resilience to future change and take advantage of opportunities provided by favorable conditions.
 Effective climate services require established technical capacities and active communication and exchange between information producers, translators, and user communities.
 TBEC provides the nexus between climate knowledge and the decision-makers.

-INTEGRATED CLIMATE ADAPTATION & RESILIENCY IMPACT STATEMENT
+INTEGRATED CLIMATE ADAPTATION & RESILIENCE IMPACT STATEMENT

 Icarus, the man who flew too close to the sun and had his wings melt.
 Did you know that if Icarus flew too close to the sea his wings would fail as well?
-This is a lesson in balance, and exactly what our ICARIS(TM) hope to achieve.
+This is a lesson in balance, and exactly what our ICARIS(TM) hopes to achieve.